At ClickUp, we’re all about processes and productivity.

 Did you meet the deadline?

 Gantt charts in ClickUp will give you an overview of which projects are on track, what’s behind and the Critical Path to show you the most important items to get done.
 Learn more about gantt chart project management in our comprehensive article.

 Reports in ClickUp will also show you who is working on what, how many tasks were completed and more.

-You can also use Goals in ClickUp to monitor your progress.
+You can also use Goals in ClickUp to monitor your project progress.
 Set an objective and then add a Folder, List or tasks as the Targets.
 You can see how much progress you’ve made.

 Another feature that can help you monitor progress is Portfolios.
 This feature lets you get a high-level overview of what’s happening in your Team by allowing you to link select Lists in one cohesive place.
-You can customize your Portfolio views, and even share them with others so that everyone is on the same page as your project moves along.
+You can customize your Portfolio views, and even share them with others so that everyone is on the same page as your project schedule moves along.